 A dishwasher can be a great time-saving kitchen appliance, but if the dishwasher is not getting hot and dishware is still wet after the wash and dry cycles have been completed, then the dishwasher is only doing half the job.
+This could potentially be a sign of a problem with certain dishwasher parts.

 The Dishwasher Is Not Heating or Drying